azizkhani/botpress-bale/README.md

-# botpress-telegram
+# botpress-bale

-Official Telegram connector for Botpress.
-This module has been built to accelerate and facilitate development of Telegram bots.
+Official bale connector for Botpress.
+This module has been built to accelerate and facilitate development of bale bots.

 ## Contribution